quist00/carpentries.org/_posts/2018/01/2018-01-14-assign-instructors.md

 title: "How do instructors get placed at workshops?"
 date: 2018-01-14
 time: "00:00:00"
-tags: [ "Instructors", "workshops", "Placement", "Software Carpentry"]
+tags: [ "Instructors", "Workshops", "Placement", "Software Carpentry"]
 ---

 <p><b>This post originally appeared on the <a href="https://software-carpentry.org/">Software Carpentry website.</a></b></p>